anushbareyan/pico-ducky/README.md

-# USB Payload with Raspberry Pi Pico
+# Payload in Ducky Script for Raspberry Pi Pico

 ## Overview